ampproject/wg-bento/react/explainer.md

 Mutability is the key requirement for Bento.
-Currently, if an AMP element needs to support an attribute or a child mutation, it has to manually add a listener or a mutation observer and apply changes.
-This architecture is difficult to maintain and error-prone.
+Currently, if an AMP element needs to support an attribute or a child mutation, it has to manually add a listener or a mutation observer and manually apply changes.
+Imperative code like this is difficult to maintain and error-prone.
 Instead we'd like AMP elements to be mutable "by design".

 To simplify the mutability problem we need the main part of the AMP element's implementation to be reenterable.
 What if we just had a "render" method?